Time can feel so slow because our perception is warped by life-threatening situations, eye movements, tiredness, hypnosis, age, the emotions and more…

 Or—prepare yourself for a 180 degree about-face—it could all be the other way around.

 Perhaps you’re having fun when time flies.
 In other words, we assume we’ve been enjoying ourselves when we notice that time has passed quickly.

-There’s evidence for this in a recent experiment by Sackett et al. (2010).
+There’s evidence for this in an experiment by Sackett et al. (2010).